 - Be especially careful with young children; avoid sunburn as much as possible.

 - Try to stay in the shade between the hours of 12 and 3 p.m. — this is when the sun’s rays are the hottest and can cause the most damage.

 - Wear lightweight, white clothing if possible, and a hat if you have to be in the sun for long periods of time.

 - Never tan through a window — you will get all UVA rays and none of the beneficial UVB rays.

 The Environmental Working Group urges us not to use sunscreen as a tool to prolong time spent in the sun, and to check our skin often for irregular moles or other suspicious spots.

 Being choosy about the type of sunscreen that you use for yourself and your family is critical.
 The best is one made from natural ingredients that protect you from damaging rays, don’t break down on the skin, and allow at least some penetration of UVB rays for the production of vitamin D.

 Remember: Enjoy the sun, respect the sun and know what is in your sunscreen.
-For natural sun protection try coconut oil.
-Coconut oil has been shown to have between 7-10 spf and is a great moisturizer for the skin.
-For 9 more reasons to use Coconut Oil every day, click here (3 of them are shocking).
+For natural sun protection, try coconut oil.
+Coconut oil has been shown to have between 7-10 SPF and is a great moisturizer for the skin.